peteroupc/peteroupc.github.io/hqprng.md

 <small><sup id=Note14>(14)</sup> Claessen, K, Pa&#x142;ka, M., "Splittable Pseudorandom Number Generators using Cryptographic Hashing", _ACM SIGPLAN Notices_ 48(12), December 2013.</small>

 <a id=Appendix></a>
-### Appendix
+## Appendix

 <a id=Implementation_Notes_Splittable_PRNGs></a>
-## Implementation Notes: Splittable PRNGs
+### Implementation Notes: Splittable PRNGs

 Here are implementation notes on splittable PRNGs.
 The [**pseudocode conventions**](https://peteroupc.github.io/pseudocode.html) apply to this section.
 In addition, the following notation is used:

-- `TOBYTES(x, n)` converts an integer to a sequence of `n` 8-bit bytes, in "little-endian" encoding: the first byte is the 8 most significant bits, the second byte is the next 8 bits, and so on.
+- `TOBYTES(x, n)` converts an integer to a sequence of `n` 8-bit bytes, in "little-endian" encoding: the first byte is the 8 least significant bits, the second byte is the next 8 bits, and so on.
 No more than `n` times 8 bits are encoded, and unused bytes become zeros.
 - `BLOCKLEN` is the hash function's block size in bits.
 For noncryptographic hash functions, this can be the function's output size in bits instead. `BLOCKLEN` is rounded up to the closest multiple of 8.
 - `TOBLOCK(x)` is the same as `TOBYTES(x, BLOCKLEN / 8)`.